-I’m usually talking about building houses like the one above that we currently live in, but we also have some experience remodeling and flipping houses.
+I’m usually talking about building houses, but we also have some experience remodeling and flipping houses.
 We mostly have stuck to building custom homes because in some respect it’s a little easier.
 One of the biggest challenges when flipping a house is making sure to not sink too much money into the home itself.
 When doing a custom home you have a little more flexibility on the spending.

-I thought it would be informative for me to share some of our knowledge about how we were successful in gaining a profit on our flip homes.
+There are several components and factors that we consider when buying and looking for a flip house.
+I thought it would be informative for me to share some of our knowledge about how we were successful in gaining a profit on our flip homes and how these factors come into play.
 That is the ultimate goal, right?
-We always went in with the thinking of how do we make this house most appealing with the least amount of money.
+The biggest thing to keep in mind while looking and buying is how you can make the home look most appealing with spending the least amount of money.

 Location is the Key

 One of the most important things in flipping a house is choosing the best location.
 You want to make sure you are in a neighborhood where people want to live.
 Do your research and see if the homes in the area go quickly.
 This will be a great factor in knowing if its popular among buyers.

 Making sure the home is around a good school system is extremely important because more times than not the buyers will either have children or plan on having children in the future.
 Also, being around a good school system normally means less crime.

 Sometimes you will need to pay a little more for a particular location, but this ins’t a bad thing.
 Paying a little more upfront may mean more money in the long run.
 If you do your research and buy in an area that is a little more pricey, the home will potentially sell for more and of course appraise up to whats around it.

 Inspect the Property and Estimate Your Cost Upfront

 Having an inspection is a must have before buying a flip house.
 This will allow you to see upfront problems that otherwise may not be seen.
 You may find out the house is a money pit and isn’t the right one for you.
 Or it could be a jewel and only need cosmetic updates which is the best kind of flip in our opinion.